ivo-/bund/README.md

 We strongly believe that immutability is the way to go for building a reliable software.
-There are several wonderful libraries for managing state in this fashion, but despite the benefits most of them intorduce a lot of abstraction or unnatural feel about imitable programming.
-We want something simple and predictable, something that feels natural and relies on the essential programing language tools - pure functions and data.
+There are several wonderful libraries for managing state in this fashion, but despite the benefits most of them intorduce a lot of abstraction or unnatural feel about imitable programming. `bund` is designed to offer simple predictable state management that feels natural and relies on the essential programing tool - pure functions and data.

 #### Design Principles